NicheElectronics/2.4GHz-ELRS-ESP32C3-SX1281-RX/README.md

 ## Firmware: VS Code + PlatformIO

 This custom receiver **was not flashed through ExpressLRS Configurator**: the board-specific DIY receiver is not listed there.
-I cloned the [ExpressLRS source repository](https://github.com/ExpressLRS/ExpressLRS), selected the **Generic ESP32-C3 2.4 GHz receiver** build, compiled it in **Visual Studio Code with the PlatformIO extension**, and flashed the receiver from that development workflow.
+I cloned the [ExpressLRS source repository](https://github.com/ExpressLRS/ExpressLRS), selected the **Generic ESP32-C3 2.4 GHz receiver** build, compiled it in **Visual Studio Code with the PlatformIO extension**, and flashed the receiver using a **USB-to-UART converter**.
+The PCB has a **BOOT button** for entering the ESP32-C3 download mode.

 The tested receiver reported **ExpressLRS 4.1.0**, `UNIFIED_ESP32C3_2400_RX`, and an SX128X radio in its Web UI.
 The project artifacts include `AIRWINGS-ELRS-RX-4.1.0.bin` and `Generic-C3-2400-RX.json`.
 The Web UI's target identifier and the exact PlatformIO environment/task label can differ; select the task matching the ESP32-C3 **2.4 GHz RX** build in the source version you are using.